Lesser Slave Lake Wildland Provincial Park: Geography

 The park is long and thin; just 2.2 mi from north to south at its widest by 17 mi long from east to west.
 The park is flat in the east with an elevation of approximately 580 m.
 Most of this area of the park is wetlands.
 The western park of the park is on the slope of a hill with elevations ranging from 575 m at the shoreline of Lesser Slave Lake to 620 m on the hill sides.

 Climate

 The Köppen climate classification of the park is Continental, Subarctic (Dfc) characterized by long, cold winters, and short, warm to cool summers.
 Using the data from nearby weather stations (Salt Prairie Auto), average daily temperatures exceed 10 C only for June, July, and August while average daily temperatures are less than 0 C for November through March.
 The long-run average precipitation for the wettest months, June and July, is 90 to 100 mm per month; conversely, it is less than 40 mm per month from October through April.

 Natural history themes

-The park and adjacent lake contain contain habitat for fish spawning and rearing as well as areas for waterfowl staging and production.
+The park and adjacent lake contain habitat for fish spawning and rearing as well as areas for waterfowl staging and production.
 The park is also a critical moose wintering range.
 Bald eagles and osprey nest in the park.